-12.25 Furthermore, the Planning Advisory Service published updated guidance for undertaking a review of the Green Belt in February 2015.
+- 9.17 Furthermore, the Planning Advisory Service published updated guidance for undertaking a review of the Green Belt in February 2015.
 They confirm that during the plan making process the amount of land within urban areas that could be developed will already have been factored in before identifying Green Belt land and so the value of land parcels is unlikely to be distinguished by the application of this purpose.
 We would agree with these view and request that the Council remove this purpose from the scoring process.
-As part of reviewing Green Belt boundaries in terms of assessing whether changes should be allowed for new employment to be built in exceptional circumstances, consideration should also be given to identify areas of safeguarded land on the edge of settlements to meet the longer term development needs for housing and employment so that Green Belt boundaries last beyond the plan period.

-12.26 Similar to identifying allocations, we would expect that safeguarded land designations to align closely with the settlement hierarchy and the transport network to reflect the underlying spatial and sustainability objectives of the plan.
-Within the Green Belt Review document there is no reference to the issue of safeguarded land and so it is unclear as to how the Council intend to deal with the matter, but it is an important consideration to ensure that once reviewed the Green Belt boundary stretches well beyond the plan period.
+As part of reviewing Green Belt boundaries in terms of assessing whether changes should be allowed for new employment to be built in exceptional circumstances, consideration should also be given to identify areas of safeguarded land on the edge of settlements to meet the longer term development needs for housing and employment so that Green Belt boundaries last beyond the plan period. - 9.18 Similar to identifying allocations, we would expect that safeguarded land designations to align closely with the settlement hierarchy and the transport network to reflect the underlying spatial and sustainability objectives of the plan.
+Within the Green Belt Review document there is no reference to the issue of safeguarded land and so it is unclear as to how the Council intend to deal with the matter but it is an important consideration to ensure that the Green Belt boundary once reviewed stretches well beyond the plan period.

-Detailed Review of Warren Lane, Chapeltown Green Belt Parcel (Ref CN-3-b)
+Detailed Green Belt Review of Land to the north and south of Whitley Lane Grenoside Green Belt Parcel (Ref EC-3-a and S04039)